holoviz-dev/pyctdev/README.md

      appropriate for a young, fast-moving project until release 1.0, then archiving each x.y version.

-Note: for e.g. datashader, using travis isn't currently feasible (build takes too long/uses too much memory/requires too-large data).
-But travis is just using doit commands, so same can be run locally at release time.
+Note: for e.g. datashader, using Travis CI isn't currently feasible (build takes too long/uses too much memory/requires too-large data).
+But Travis is just using doit commands, so same can be run locally at release time.

 ### 17. Extra CI things

 #### platforms

-* Ubuntu (travis)
+* Ubuntu (Travis CI)

-* MacOS (travis)
+* MacOS (Travis CI)

 * Windows (appveyor)